ydovzhyk/notes-organizer/README.md

 - **Guest Mode:** Explore and utilize the application without the need for registration.
-- **Limited Features:** Access essential features, such as note creation, editing, and deletion, even without a registered account.
+- **Limited Features:** Access essential features, such as note creation, editing even without a registered account.
 - **Google Registration:** Register and log in using your Google account to unlock additional features and personalized settings.

+### Note Sharing

+- **Note Collaboration:** Share your notes with other registered users for collaborative work.

 ### Organization